How to File Probate in San Mateo County

 The San Mateo County probate examiner will review the initial petition before submitting it to the judge.
 The examiner will let you know if any revisions need to be made to the forms.
 Very often the petitions we prepare are accepted by the probate examiner without additional revisions and the probate is noted as “pre-approved”.

 Tentative rulings on probate matters can be accessed through the San Mateo Superior Court website.
-These tentative rulings can be viewed on the court’s website for 5 calendar days and are displayed by the day of the week of the schedule hearing.
+These tentative rulings can be viewed on the court’s website for five calendar days and are displayed by the day of the week of the scheduled hearing.

 San Mateo County Probate Referees

 All probate estates must be appraised.
 The court will appoint a probate referee to appraise all non-monetary assets of the estate.
 Once the assets are appraised, the probate representative must identify which assets can be liquidated to pay off outstanding estate debts.
 The probate representative must contact all interested parties (creditors) and provide them the opportunity to file a claim for any outstanding debts owed against the estate.
 The following are approved probate referees for San Mateo County.